SneakySims/SneakyLib/README.md

     * It is unknown what the other values mean.
 * The game automatically replaces missing wall/floor strings with default text from `Build.iff`'s `PluginWall` and `PluginFloor`
 * SimTech says that `SPR#` is used for floors, but that's not the case, all floors use `SPR2`!
+* What the transparent pixel index in `SPR2` actually does?
+Because even if you create a pure black floor that only has one color in the palette, and you set the "transparent color index" to 0, it still renders fine in game and in HomeCrafter.
+  * Maybe this is only used for objects?

 ### Reading SPR# Images and Converting